 Psychology and the Market

-Prospect theory, loss aversion, mental accounts, hyperbolic discounting, cues, and the endowment effect can all be seen as examples of situationalism -- the view that people isolate decisions and overweight immediate aspects of the situation relative to longer term concerns.
-But outside of the laboratory, emotionally-powerful situational factors -- frames, social influence, mental accounts -- are almost always endogenous and often the result of self-interested entrepreneurs.
+Prospect theory, loss aversion, mental accounts, hyperbolic discounting, cues, and the endowment effect can all be seen as examples of situationalism - the view that people isolate decisions and overweight immediate aspects of the situation relative to longer term concerns.
+But outside of the laboratory, emotionally-powerful situational factors - frames, social influence, mental accounts - are almost always endogenous and often the result of self-interested entrepreneurs.
 As such, laboratory work and, indeed, psychology more generally, gives us little guidance as to market outcomes.
 Economics provides a stronger basis for understanding the supply of emotionally-relevant situational variables.
-Paradoxically situationalism actually increases the relative importance of economics.
+Paradoxically, the rise of situationalism actually increases the relative importance of economics.

 Suggested Citation: Suggested Citation